Home

 Dan Ariely showed the dark edge of this.
 When people's finished work was ignored, not shredded, just ignored and set aside unread, they gave up almost as fast as people whose work was destroyed in front of them.
 To a professional, being unseen is nearly as demotivating as being torn down.

-15¢ vs 29¢People did a dull task for pay that shrank each round, and could quit anytime.
-A glance and a nod kept them working until the pay sank to 15¢ a page; ignoring their work made them quit much earlier, at 29¢.
-A small sign of attention bought real effort.Ariely, on meaning at work
+15¢ vs 27.5¢People did a dull task for pay that shrank each round, and could quit anytime.
+A glance and a nod kept them working until the pay sank to 15¢ a page.
+Having their work ignored made them quit at 27.5¢, almost exactly where the group whose work was shredded on sight gave up (29¢).
+Being unseen costs nearly as much as being torn up.Ariely, Kamenica & Prelec, 2008

 Act III